GaryMcD/Learning-Rust-A-Lesson-in-Humility/02_I_Can_Write_a_Function/README.md

 ```

 But I want to return the value 40, not print it out in the function.
 Using this reference helps me get a grasp of the syntax.
 [Reference](https://doc.rust-lang.org/rust-by-example/fn.html).

+I will need to:
+1. Add `-> i32` to the line where I declare the function.
+2. The last line of the function needs to be an `i32` without any closing `;`.

+I am so use to the explicit `return` from `C#`, but this will be fine.

 ```Rust
 use std::io;